 Should you want to further motivate these dedicated individuals to become even better guides, you may wish to leave behind a used pair of binoculars or field guide.

-Besides providing an economic incentive for local people to conserve their natural environment, the guide training also providing an economic incentive for local people to conserve their natural environment, the guide training also is already providing badly needed assistance in carrying out monitoring of bird species in some of the reserves CAPY and its associates also participate actively in the international bird conservation project called Gulf Crossings, created by the Gulf Coast Bird Observatory in Jackson, Texas The project seeks to conserve habitat important to birds, especially migratory land birds and local birds of special interest around the Gulf of Mexico.
+Besides providing an economic incentive for local people to conserve their natural environment, the guide training also provides an economic incentive for local people to conserve their natural environment.
+The guide training is also already providing badly needed assistance in monitoring the bird species in some of the reserves CAPY and its associates also participate actively in the international bird conservation project called Gulf Crossings, created by the Gulf Coast Bird Observatory in Jackson, Texas.
+The project seeks to conserve habitat important to birds, especially migratory land birds and local birds of special interest around the Gulf of Mexico.

 It does so by focusing on education and land use practices, in addition to increasing bird oriented tourism to the region in benefit of local inhabitants.

-The CAPY program, in addition, seeks to strengthen other valuable, community efforts being made throughout the peninsula to conserve birds.
+The CAPY program, in addition, seeks to strengthen other valuable community efforts being made throughout the peninsula to conserve birds.
 Recently, several ejidos (communal land holdings) have decided to set aside well conserved lands in order to use them for developing sustainable, community eco-tourism-projects.
-These efforts are important to support as they seek to project important bird habitat well as deter illegal capture and trade of the local fauna.
+These efforts are important to support as they seek to project important bird habitats, as well as deter illegal capture and trade of the local fauna.

-Bird watchers make a valuable economic contribution to local communities through their visit and use of local services.
-But equally important is their ability to motivate the building of local pride and appreciation for conserving birds and their habitant.
+Bird watchers make a valuable economic contribution to local communities through their visits and use of local services.
+Equally important is their ability to motivate the building of local pride and appreciation for conserving birds and their habitant.